patcha-ranat/kde-zoomcamp/mlops_zoomcamp/note.md

 poetry new project_name
 ```

-- Initiating from existing project
+- Initiating from existing project (creating `pyproject.toml`)

 ```bash
 poetry init
 ```

-- Install project dependencies to virtual environment
+- Install project dependencies to virtual environment (created a new one if not activated and detected)
 ```bash
 poetry install
 ```